K1 tank: Firepower

 The most important upgrade was switching the main gun from a 105 mm KM68A1 rifled (47 rounds) to a 120 mm KM256 smoothbore (32 rounds), which is produced under license by Hyundai Precision Industry (now Hyundai WIA), mounted on the domestically upgraded turret.
 In addition, South Korea began to deploy K276 120 mm armor-piercing fin-stabilized discarding sabot (APFSDS) ammunition with the most sophisticated tungsten heavy alloy penetrators during that time, created after several technological breakthroughs that were new to the world.
-Benefitted from domestic tungsten processing technologies from abundant deposits, Korean engineers invented a self-sharpening process on the tungsten heavy alloy, which the process was only achievable from depleted uranium (DU) penetrators, by applying microstructure control and multi-stage heat treatment after 4 years of development between in 1990 to 1993 with 1.1 billion KRW budget.
-Most penetrators in the world receive a single heat treatment, while Korean penetrators are treated 20 times using the new technology, which increases impact toughness by 300%.
-The self-sharpening effect increases penetration by 8–16% compared to regular penetrators and compensates 6–10% less penetration from material disadvantage against DU, providing firepower of that of DU ammunition in a DU particles-free environment.
-South Korea holds related patents on 6 other nations, and the technology was on the U.S. Army Master Plan in 1997 and 1998 as a technology to acquire from outside the United States.
+Benefiting from domestic tungsten processing technologies from abundant deposits, Korean engineers invented a self-sharpening process on the tungsten heavy alloy (a process which in the past was only achievable for depleted uranium (DU) penetrators) by applying microstructure control and multi-stage cyclic heat treatment.
+The self-sharpening process was developed over four years between 1990 and 1993 with a 1.1 billion KRW budget.
+Most penetrators in the world receive a single heat treatment, while South Korean penetrators are treated 20 times using the new technology, which increases impact toughness by 300%.
+The self-sharpening effect increases penetration by 8–16% compared to regular penetrators, and compensates for tungsten's previous material disadvantage against DU: without the new technology, a tungsten penetrator has 6–10% less penetration than a DU penetrator.
+Thus, the new technology provides firepower like of that of DU ammunition without the disadvantage of toxic DU particles.
+South Korea holds related patents on 6 other nations including Japan, the United Kingdom, and the United States, and the penetrator manufacturing technology was on the U.S. Army Science and Technology Master Plan (ASTMP) in 1997 and 1998 as a technology to acquire from outside the United States.
+Later, In 2009, the U.S. negotiated with the South Korean government to introduce penetrator technology, but the negotiations did not progress further because South Korea wanted to export only the finished products of the penetrator technology through the U.S. Army's Foreign Comparative Testing (FCT) program.